hurrecon-model/HurreconPython/README.md

 geographic coordinates and spatial resolution, and (4) creating plots of site and regional results.

-The model equations for estimating wind speed and direction are unchanged from the original HURRECON model and are explained in the publications above.
+The model equations for estimating wind speed and direction, including parameter values for inflow angle, friction factor, and wind gust factor (over land and water), are unchanged from the original HURRECON model and are explained in the publications above.